perspector/Pihole-404/README.md

 # Pihole-404
-A nice 404 page for pihole with an acompanying automatic script that can be used to whitelist the domain with the click of a button.
+A nice 404 page for pihole with an added automatic script that can be used to whitelist the domain with the click of a button.

 ![This is what your 404 page will look like.
 Of course, you can also customize it.](./Screenshot.png) _^Above: This is what your 404 page will look like!
 Of course, feel free to customize it._